jpeter96/dataVisualizer/README.md

 ## dataVisualizer 📊
 ### Introduction 📝
 `dataVisualizer` is an R package designed to simplify the creation of customizable visualizations for data analysis using `ggplot2`.
-This package was built for a university project in Advanced Statistical Software at Ludwig-Maximilians-University Munich.
+This package was built for a university project in R
 ### Installation 🖥️
 You can simply install the package from GitHub using the following command: